 DAY 2: Benromach – Findhorn – Elgin – Gordon MacPhail – Glenfiddich – Cardhu

-After the visit we could of course taste the great whisky.
+After the visit, we could, of course, taste the great whiskey.
 And it was still morning!
 There has to be a first time for everything.
-It was only after tasting the whisky that I noticed that David was wearing jeans today instead of his kilt.
-So I concluded that whisky sharpens your senses.
+It was only after tasting the whiskey that I noticed that David was wearing jeans today instead of his kilt.
+So I concluded that whiskey sharpens your senses.

-Later in the afternoon we enjoyed a nice Cullen Skink (typical Scottish fish soup) at the Glenfiddich whisky distillery and walked up to the ruins of Balvennie castle.
+Later in the afternoon we enjoyed a nice Cullen Skink (typical Scottish fish soup) at the Glenfiddich whiskey distillery and walked up to the ruins of Balvennie Castle.

-We also visited Cardhu distillery and a place where they make/repair the whisky casks.
+We also visited the Cardhu distillery and a place where they make/repair the whiskey casks.
 We could observe the coopers performing their heavy, but highly skilled work.
 Really impressive how they roll these heavy casks!
 Another beautiful stop was at the Craigellachie Bridge.